libmichaelm357/cloudawips-scripts/centos-install.md

 - Using less than 2GB RAM will result in AWIPS not starting
 - Password protecting the session may cause the website not to load
+- WarnGen Issues
+  - Clicking Create Text in WarnGen will generate the product, but the Send button has been removed and the Save button is grayed out.
 - Localization issues
   - It is impossible to remove the `UNLOCALIZED SITE` in WarnGen Text
   - You will need to manually update the localization settings by going to `CAVE > Preferences > Localization`.
 Unaware if settings are persistent after you stop the container.